Increedible/AI_playground/README.md

 # AI_playground

 This repository is a collection of small AI and machine learning projects, mostly built from scratch.
-The focus is on experimenting with computer vision, neural networks, and training workflows, rather than providing polished end-user tools.
+The focus is on experimenting with computer vision, neural networks, and training workflows, rather than providing polished end-user tools..

 ## Contents